 - B. A student who obtains grades of C-, D+, D, or E for the ML 1102, should upgrade into a C grade in order to be eligible to follow Clinical Chemistry I (ML 2102) and a student who obtains grades of C-, D+, D-, or E for the ML 1203 should upgrade into a C grade in order to be eligible to follow Diagnostic Bacteriology (ML 3203) course. - C. A student who obtains grades of C-, D+, D-, or E for the prerequisite courses (ML 1102, ML 1203) will be given a special repeat examination at the end of 1000 Level to upgrade their grades. - II.
-Student progression in the Bachelor of Science Honours in Nursing degree programme, - A. A student who obtains grades of C-, D+, D or E for the prerequisites courses of AH1102, and AH1103 should upgrade into a C grades in order to be eligible to follow and sit for the examination of Adult Nursing 1 (NS2101) and a student who obtains grades of C-, D+, D or E for the NS1101 should upgrade into a C grade in order to be eligible to follow and sit for the Nursing Theory and Practice 3 (NS2102) course. - B. A student who obtains grades of C-, D+, D or E for the prerequisites courses (AH1102, AH1103, and NS1101) will be given a special repeat examination at the end of Level 1000 to upgrade their grades. - C. Students should obtain a minimum of 50% marks for the practical components of NS1102, NS1202, NS2102, NS2102, NS3102 and NS3202 to pass these courses.
+Student progression in the Bachelor of Science Honours in Nursing degree programme, - A. In order to be eligible to follow the higher-level courses, the student shall complete the relevant prerequisite courses.
+Completion of a prerequisite means to have followed all the components of the course and to be eligible to sit for the end-semester examination. - B. Students should obtain a minimum of 50% marks for the practical components of NS1102, NS1202, NS2102, NS2202, NS3102 and NS3202 to pass these courses. - III.

-III.
 Student progression in the Bachelor of Pharmacy Honours degree programme,

 In oder to follow higher level courses students must meet the prerequisites specified in the schedule of the Bachelor of Pharmacy Honours degree programme.
-Completion of a prerequisite means to have followed the course and fulfilled the eligibility criteria to sit for the end-semester examination for that course.
+Completion of a prerequisite means to have followed the course and fulfilled the eliqibility criteria to sit for the end-semester examination for that course.